louisthomaspro/sea-life/README.md

 npx firestore-algolia-search

 What is the Region? europe-west1
-What is the Project Id? sea-life
-What is the Algolia App Id?
-TIXD5TTYDU
-What is the Algolia Api Key? { ALGOLIA_SEARCH_ADMIN_KEY }
+What is the Project Id? sea-life-app-staging | sea-life-app What is the Algolia App Id?
+OUG51CJ1A9 | TIXD5TTYDU What is the Algolia Api Key? { ALGOLIA_SEARCH_ADMIN_KEY }
 What is the Algolia Index Name? species
 What is the Collection Path? species
 What are the Fields to extract? id,scientific_name,common_names,photos,is_deleted What is the Transform Function? { empty }
-What is the path to the Google Application Credential File? ./sea-life-app-firebase-adminsdk.json
+What is the path to the Google Application Credential File? ./sea-life-app-staging-firebase-adminsdk.json | ./sea-life-app-firebase-adminsdk.json
 ```

 Change extracted field in **firestore extension** :